|DataQuest Solutions are pleased to provide advice on:-

 notebooks system.
 If a re-install fails to help, try another Notebook PC if available and compare.

-If problems continue contact DataQuest solutions for help, (see link at the bottom of this page).
+If problems continue call or e-mail using the contact details at the bottom of this page.

 Internally many of electronic items such as CPU's, drives etc share a commonality